 Google Consent Mode tags fired before consent mode defaults

-This problem occurs when a Google-tag was loaded before the Google Consent Mode default state was set.
+This problem occurs when a Google tag is loaded before the Google Consent Mode default state is set.

-CookieTractor will automatically set the default state for Google Consent Mode, but for this to work our script most be loaded synchronously (render-blocking) before any Google-tags like Google Tag Manager, Google Analytics etc.
+CookieTractor will automatically set the default state for Google Consent Mode, but for this to work, our script must be loaded synchronously (render-blocking) before any Google tags like Google Tag Manager, Google Analytics, etc.

-- Ensure that our script tag is placed as early as possible in the beginning of the head-tag.
+- Ensure that our script tag is placed as early as possible at the beginning of the <head> section.

 - Ensure that the async attribute has not been added to our script tag.
-This might introduce race conditions and issues when our script don't manage to set the Consent Mode Defaults before you load Google Tags.
+This might introduce race conditions and other issues when our script fails to set the Consent Mode Defaults before you load Google Tags.
 To guarantee this, the script tag must be render-blocking.
-Using async on the script tag might introduce race condition issues with our YouTube and Vimeo-replacement feature as well.
+Using async on the script tag might introduce race condition issues with our YouTube and Vimeo replacement feature as well.

 If you are using Google Tag Manager, we strongly recommend that you follow our installation guide and use our Tag Template.
 Our tag should be triggered with the trigger Consent Initialization - All Pages.
 The tag template will ensure that Google Consent Mode default state is set before any other tags are loaded.